Ninad100/musicPlayerApp.io/README.md

 # Music Player Application

 This is Front-end web application.
 The application is designed to use as Music player system for web based clients.
 No third party libraries are used.
-Code is purely based on HTML, CSS and Vanila Javascript.
+Code is purely based on **HTML, CSS and Vanila Javascript**.

 The Hosted link for application is as below: